By: Team SE-EDU Since: Jun 2016 Licence: MIT

 |

-The following is the sequence diagram for dir
+The following is the sequence diagram for dir command

 3.11.1.
 Design Considerations

-Aspect: Implementation of dir
+Aspect: Implementation of dir.

 Alternative 1 (current choice) place’s name and postal code transformation to URL.